-If the CIT exemption does not apply, distributions will be subject to a final withholding tax of 10%.
+If the CIT exemption does not apply, distributions or the amounts redeemed will be subject to a final withholding tax of 10%.

 In Portugal, for tax purposes, capital gains resulting from the sale of units obtained by resident individuals are subject to PIT at a rate of 10% over the positive difference between the capital gains and capital losses of the relevant year.